Questions that you may have about the SSSP Annual Meeting…. but are too embarrassed to ask

 - Co-authors of papers who will not be attending the meeting.
 One of the co-authors must be a paid registrant.
 Both co-authors must pay if both expect to attend the meeting; or

-- Persons excused by direct request of the Program Co-Chairs
+- Persons excused by direct request of the Program Chair

 → Does SSSP have a refund policy?

-Registration fees will be refunded to persons who notify the Administrative Office that they will not attend the annual meeting prior to July 15, 2021.
-Once the final program is printed and participant packets have been prepared, processing costs have already occurred.
+Yes.
+Registration fees will be refunded to persons who notify the Administrative Office that they will not attend the annual meeting prior to July 15.
+Once the final program is posted and participant packets have been prepared, processing costs have already occurred.
 Unfortunately, under no circumstances will SSSP issue refunds for no-shows.

-Yes!
-The Meeting Mentor Program is designed to facilitate interaction between new members or graduate students and meeting veterans at the annual meeting.
+Yes.
+The SSSP Mentoring Program is designed to facilitate virtual interaction between members of SSSP who wish to be paired with a mentor or mentee.
+The primary objective of this virtual program is to facilitate connections between mentors and mentees for at least 1-year (summer 2022-summer 2023).
 If you are interested in serving as a mentor or being matched with a mentor, please complete the online application (https://www.sssp1.org/index.cfm/m/312/Mentoring_Program/).
 The application deadline is June 30.

-→ Does SSSP offer childcare services for the in-person meeting?
+→ Does SSSP offer childcare services for the meeting?

 → Does SSSP provide accessibility services?

 Yes.
 The SSSP strives to make our annual meeting as accessible as possible.
 Registrants with disabilities may request accessibility services such as sign language interpreters, sighted guides, and other communication avenues to facilitate their full participation when they register for the annual meeting.
 If you need accessible accommodations or other services, please alert us to your needs no later than June 30.
 Every reasonable effort will be made to assist attendees however, SSSP may not be able to provide all services or equipment due to availability and budget and time constraints.
 The Accessibility Committee Chair will contact you about service arrangements.